vicowong/node-template/README.md

 # Substrate Node Template

-A new FRAME-based Substrate node, ready for hacking :rocket:
+(vicowong) A new FRAME-based Substrate node, ready for hacking :rocket:

 ## Getting Started